jerrymark611/Mapillary-Image-Viewer/README.md

 uvicorn server:app --reload --port 8080
 ```

-Then open http://localhost:8080/ using browser
+Then open http://localhost:8080/ using browser to complete authentication

 Operation:
-1. Drag-and-drop to render geojson on the map
+- Drag-and-drop to render geojson on the map
-2. Click on the map to get panoramic image from Mapillary
+- Click on the map to get panoramic image from Mapillary

 ## Test Environment
 Windows 10